 There’s no greater feeling than love.
 Most of us would not dispute that statement.
 Romantic love is especially intoxicating.
 When we’re in love, our senses come alive.
 Colors become more vibrant.
 Food tastes more delicious.
 The feel of our partner’s skin next to ours...read more

-In 2002, Ray Crist, my latest Kripalu Perspectives guest, was diagnosed with kidney cancer.
+In 2002, Ray Crist, my Kripalu Perspectives guest, was diagnosed with kidney cancer.
 “I was given quite a grim image of what awaited me,” he said, “namely several surgeries and perhaps not a positive outcome.”
-At that moment, Ray suddenly remembered a line from...read more
+At that moment, Ray suddenly remembered a line from the...read more

 Yesterday morning, while I was on the way to work, a dear friend of 30 years gave me a ring.
 We talk fairly frequently during my traffic-laden commutes.
 While we cover a range of topics, one that comes up frequently is the subject of relationships.
 I certainly have my...read more